France: Language, Community, and Social Change

 Rapidly advance your French through intensive language learning and close engagement with the community through a local service project.

 Through this intensive language program, students can rapidly improve their French language ability.
-Students experience full language immersion through instruction at L’Institute Catholique de Toulouse, interdisciplinary seminars, and homestays in French communities.
+Students experience full language immersion through instruction at L’Institute Catholique de Toulouse, interdisciplinary seminars, and a homestay in a French community.

 Students interact with French scholars, community members, local organizers, and arts groups.
-The program’s Community Service Project provides students an opportunity to increase language skills while giving back to the host community.
+The program’s Community Service Project provides students with an opportunity to increase their language skills while giving back to the host community.

 The program is based in Toulouse, France’s second-largest urban university area.
-Toulouse is home to a world-class arts and cultural scene and is situated between the Pyrenees Mountains and Mediterranean Sea.
-Students also undertake several excursions outside Toulouse, an 8- to 10-day excursion to Tunisia and a shorter excursion to either Lot or Aveyron.
+Toulouse is home to a world-class arts and culture scene and is situated between the Pyrénées mountains and the Mediterranean Sea.
+Students also undertake two excursions outside Toulouse, an 8- to 10-day excursion to Tunisia and a shorter excursion to either Lot or Aveyron.

 A Cultural Mosaic

 With borders along eight European countries, colonial ties to West Africa, and territories in North and South America, France is a country influenced by myriad cultures.
 As one of Western Europe's leading asylum destinations, France is also home to a growing non-Christian immigrant population, with a significant percentage of immigrants coming from Muslim countries.